 Use both hands as you guide the Dremel tool.
 That keeps it steady as you cut your desired shape and gives you control over the Dremel tool.
 Start lightly as you plunge your Dremel tool onto the tile at a 45-degree angle.
 Slowly switch the Dremel tool to a 90-degree angle.
 Apply enough pressure to guide the Dremel tool not to move it.
 Allow the cutting bit to do the rest of the job.

 What can you do with the tool?

-You can convert your Dremel tool into a high-powered wall tile cutter with the wall tile cutting kit.
+With the wall tile cutting kit, you can convert your Dremel tool into a high-powered wall tile cutter.
 The cutting guides keep you glued to your work without losing sight.
 That brings precision to your projects.

-The to gives you control, sturdiness, and adjusting the cutting depth.
+The top gives you control and sturdiness and adjusts the cutting depth.
 It allows smooth cuts on tiles.
-The accessories cut directly into the walls at the speed of your choice.
+The accessories are cut directly into the walls at the speed of your choice.
 The Dremel tool saves time and cuts any shape of your choice and any size in wall tiles.
-You are allowed to choose your cutting depth up to 20mm with the help of the cutting guide.
+You can choose your cutting depth up to 20mm with the help of the cutting guide.

 Tips on using the Dremel tool

 - Apply the tool collet when inserting the Dremel cutting tool.